harfangk/harfangk.github.io/_posts/2016-12-24-basics-of-ruby-method-dispatch-system-part2.md

 You might still have hard time understanding this.
 The key is to understand that class is just another object.
 It does have a special capability to function as a template to construct other objects, but it is still an object.
 It shares characteristics common to other objects, and having singleton class and singleton method are a few of those shared characteristics.
 Once you wrap your head around that concept, this implementation detail of Ruby would not feel so alien.

-## Level 6: Inheritance of singleton class
+## Level 6: Method dispatch of class methods
-When a class inherits from another class, their singleton classes also inherit from each other.

-Let's look at the code.

 {% highlight ruby %}
 module BasicModule
   def self.basic_module_module_method_a